ClusterLLM: Large Language Models as a Guide for Text Clustering: Experiments

 \subsection{Determining Cluster Granularity}

 In this section, we show the results for determining cluster granularity.
-We evaluate on a subset of $8$ datasets with large- \& small- scales which include various cluster granularities.
-We compare with different methods that rely on clustering errors and refer to more details in Appendix~\ref{sec:granularity_detail}.
-For all the methods, we use the same embeddings fine-tuned from {\model}-GPT3.5 with Instructor for one iteration.
-And for methods except for X-means, we use the same cluster hierarchy to calculate scores.
-The cluster hierarchy is either acquired from hierarchical clustering for small-scale or our proposed two-step clustering algorithm in Section~\ref{sec:granularity} for large-scale.
-For our method, we show results with GPT-3.5, GPT-4 predictions or the ground truth (GT) under $\lambda=\{1,3\}$ (except for GPT-4 because of the high costs).
+We evaluate on a subset of $8$ datasets including various cluster granularities with $k_{\text{max}}=200$ and $k_{\text{min}}=2$.
+We compare with different methods that rely on clustering errors.
+For our methods, we show results with $\lambda=\{1,3\}$ (except for GPT-4 to reduce costs), which involve $198$ \& $594$ pairs in total respectively.
+To simulate experts for providing demonstrations, we directly sample $16$ pairs from small-scale datasets when $\lambda=3$ and then choose $2$ positive and $2$ negative as demonstrations.
+Notice that we use the same demonstrations for large-scale experiments.
+See more details in Appendix~\ref{sec:granularity_detail}.

-In Table~\ref{tab:granularity} and Table~\ref{tab:granularity_large}, we show the results on small- and large-scale datasets respectively.
-We evaluate these methods by showing number of clusters determined and the relative errors with the ground truth number of clusters.
-We also show the rank of methods on the last column.
-Because of the high running latency, we do not show results for Silhouette and X-means on large-scale datasets.
-First, we can observe that our methods have more reasonable determined granularity.
-As a result, our methods can distinguish between intent and domain while baselines can not.
-For instance, on MTOP(I)/(D) in Table~\ref{tab:granularity}, the best baseline predicts number of clusters $82/85$ while our method (GPT-3.5, $\lambda=3$) predicts $92/18$.
-Second, increasing $\lambda$ generally helps on determining granularity.
-And finally, GPT-4 significantly improves the quality of determined granularity upon GPT-3.5.
+We make several observations from Table~\ref{tab:granularity} and Table~\ref{tab:granularity_large}: (1) Our methods have higher ranks.
+Most baseline methods predict similar number of clusters for domain and intent, while our methods can effectively distinguish between the two.
+For instance, on MTOP(I)/(D) in Table~\ref{tab:granularity}, BIC predicts number of clusters $69/64$ while our method (GPT-3.5, $\lambda=3$) predicts $92/18$.
+(2) Increasing $\lambda$ generally helps (MTOP(D) in Table~\ref{tab:granularity}) but might not always make a large difference.
+(3) GPT-4 significantly improves upon GPT-3.5, probably due to its better understanding of demonstrations.